 4. Complete the MRC LID Flexible Funding application form.

-5. Send the completed form and a fully costed budget to the Admin Team – using the email address .
+7. Send the completed form and two fully costed budgets to the Admin Team – using the email address email@example.com.

 What else do I need to know?